A New Model to Build Courageous Leaders

 2022-23 Academic Year

-Preliminary Data Suggests Two significant Themes:
+Preliminary Data Suggests Two Significant Themes:

 2023-24 Academic Year

-Through the fall 2023 academic term, an additional 45 chapters began implementation, meaning that 73% of chapters have adopted the New Model as of November 2023.
+Through the fall 2023 academic term, an additional 45 chapters began implementation, meaning 73% of chapters have adopted the New Model as of November 2023.

 The Fraternity anticipates additional chapters to begin implementation in late fall 2023 and early spring 2024 so more than 85% of chapters will implement before it is required on July 1, 2024.

-Have you had success with the New Model?
+Have You Had Success with the New Model?